What are the different types of Drivetrains? AWD vs FWD vs RWD vs 4WD

 Four wheel drive 4WD types of drivetrains in vehicles

 4WD is mostly used for heavy off-roading.
 The power from the engine goes through the transfer case.
 This transfer case splits the power between the front and the rear axle so that the torque is evenly split.
 Then those axles sent the torque to the individual wheels.
-The transfer case splits power evenly ensuring that all four-wheel spin at the same speed, but this is not possible when the car is turning cause the inside wheel has to turn more slowly than the outside wheel, which is covering more ground.
+The transfer case splits power evenly ensuring that all four-wheel spin at the same speed, but this is not possible when the car is turning cause the inside wheel has to turn more slowly than the outside wheel, which covers more ground.

 To solve this problem part-time 4WD is introduced which runs on two wheels in normal conditions and when the traction is less you can activate the 4WD via protruding lever or electronically when you require power on all four wheels.
 In 2WD the car has fewer restrictions on front wheels motion, and you also get better fuel economy in 2WD than 4WD.